• Skip to primary navigation

 Source: St. Paul’s Episcopal Church Historical Marker

-Photographs courtesy of RuralSWAlabama.
+Photographs courtesy of RuralSWAlabama.org.

 Tags: alabama, antebellum, black belt, church, episcopal, greensboro, hale county